shivathapaa/Nepali-Date-Picker/js/packages/web-component/README.md

 To register only one element, import its subpath:
 `import '@nepali-date-picker/web-component/nepali-date-field';`.
-The shared conversion engine is most of the payload, so this saves about 3 kB gzipped rather than a lot.
+The shared conversion engine is most of the payload, so this saves a few kB gzipped rather than a lot.

-Without a bundler, load the self-contained build from a CDN (232 kB minified, 64 kB gzipped, all seven elements, nothing left to resolve):
+Without a bundler, load the self-contained build from a CDN (313 kB minified, 82 kB gzipped, all seven elements, nothing left to resolve):

 ```html